 – Pastor Jamie Smith

-Often we mentor based on our life experiences and perspective.
-If you have failed in something, be honest with it.
-Don’t hide it.
-Your mistakes can become wisdom for others.
+We mentor based on our life experiences and perspectives.
+If we have failed in something, let’s be honest with our failures.
+Let’s not try to hide or cover it.
+Our mistakes can become wisdom for others.

 10. Speak the hard truth in love

 Don’t shy away from speaking the hard truth.
 Sometimes we have to do it no matter how uncomfortable it maybe for the other person.
 Do it with wisdom and in love.

 Sometimes people need to hear something as it is, with no sugar coating.
 So don’t beat around the bush.
 It could well be a defining moment of self-realization for them.
 It may change their life.